 Bitcoin shot above $9, 700 Friday and other cryptocurrencies are back on a bullish trend.
-Bitcoin run into a strong resistance at the 23.6% Fibonacci level on the weekly chart and has now managed a three week rally to the current position.
+Bitcoin run into strong resistance at the 23.6% Fibonacci level on the weekly chart and has now managed a three-week rally to the current position.

 It is very much likely that the prices for many cryptocurrencies will continue rising in the short term.
 This movement will likely be propelled by poor liquidity but that does not signify a new medium-term bull market according to a trader Tom Luongo.
 Again, a few more investors appear to be returning the space.

 Without considering the short-term gains (daily and weekly), the long term charts -- including monthly and quarterly charts are very bullish.